jenyayel/MicroServiceTemplate/README.md

 ## What it has

-The main motto of the project is not to have everything that the API/microservice *might* need, but instead to have what every API/microservice will definitely require:
+The main motto of the project is not to have everything that the API/microservice *might* need, but instead to have what every API will definitely require:

 * Clean code (minimal amount of lines with good structure)
 * A way to write integration tests (see project `Integration`) with coverage report